DBB-Software/next-serverless-deployment/README.md

 ```bash
 @dbbs/next-serverless-deployment bootstrap
 ```
-Note: this command should be called just once.
+**Note**: this command should be called just once.
 It will call AWS CDK bootstrap to add ability to use cdk in your AWS account.

-Then to deploy NextJS app run:
+Then to deploy NextJS app run the following command:
 ```
 @dbbs/next-serverless-deployment deploy --siteName my-awesome-app --stage development
 ```